Noisyboy-9/Fair-Meeting-Place-Finder/README.md

 ### input

 The city the meeting is taking place has to be modeled using a graph. <br>
-In the first line of input `vertices count` and `edges count` will be given. in the `edges count` line after this the edges will be described and their weight. sample input:
+In the first line of input `vertices count` and `edges count` will be given. <br>
+In the `edges count` line after this the edges will be described and their weight. sample input:
 ```
 5 4